Contact Us

 It is likely a result of choosing the wrong implementation partner, and it's something that can happen with every ERP implementation.

 However, it can also be from simply being oversold on the phrase "easy to do."
 Most things require some level of effort in any ERP system.
 QuickBooks tends to have a pretty simple approach and sets the bar high for easy-to-do.
-However, it also can hit its limits pretty fast for large or growing companies.
-NetSuite is definitely more user friendly than SAP and on par with Zoho.
+However, it can also hit its limits pretty fast for large or growing companies.
+NetSuite is definitely more user-friendly than SAP and on par with Zoho.
 If you think something should be easier to do, NetSuite can be customized/automated to make processes easier, but out of the box, it has more generalized processes.
-I've made the mistake of using that phrase before realizing that it can be a relative term depending on who you are talking too.
+I've made the mistake of using that phrase before realizing that it can be a relative term depending on who you are talking to.
 Demos can help reveal the meaning in more depth.

 Good news!!...
 This CON is avoidable...